MystenLabs/mysticon-legends/README.md

 | ![Frostwing](assets/frostwing.webp) | ![Starshine](assets/starshine.webp) | ![Stoneheart](assets/stoneheart.webp) | ![Galeclaw](assets/galeclaw.webp) | ![Emberflame](assets/emberflame.webp) |
 | The Frost Dragon, Frostwing, commands the ice element with its ability to unleash a devastating Ice Storm, slowing and damaging enemies over time. | Starshine, the Mystic Unicorn, radiates healing and hope, with its Healing Aura gradually restoring health to itself and nearby allies. | The Terra Golem, Stoneheart, embodies the earth element, with its Earthquake ability causing tremors that can damage and potentially stun all enemies. | Galeclaw, the Storm Griffin, masters the air with its Lightning Strike, calling down a lightning bolt to deal massive damage to a single target. | Emberflame, the Blaze Phoenix, epitomizes fire, with its Phoenix Rebirth allowing it to revive with full health once per battle. |

-## QuestPass: Your Gateway to Mysticon Evolution
+## GamePass: Your Gateway to Mysticon Evolution

 In Mysticon Arena, the evolution and training of your Mysticon are paramount.
-The "QuestPass" system ensures your Mysticons continue to advance, offering a seamless bridge between in-game progression and true NFT ownership.
+The "GamePass" system ensures your Mysticons continue to advance, offering a seamless bridge between in-game progression and true NFT ownership.

-### Why QuestPass?
+### Why GamePass?

 - **Continuous Training**: Allows your Mysticon to keep evolving, unlocking new strengths and abilities.
 - **True Ownership**: Export your Mysticons to your personal wallet, maintaining their development potential.